-Overall, Friskies Savory Shreds With Whitefish & Sardines In Sauce is an average cat food, earning 6 out of a possible 10 paws based on its nutritional analysis and ingredient list.
+Overall, Friskies Savory Shreds With Whitefish & Sardines In Sauce is a below average cat food, earning 5 out of a possible 10 paws based on its nutritional analysis and ingredient list.

 When evaluating a cat food, the first five ingredients can tell you a lot about the quality of a product as they make up the bulk of the product.
 Ideally, you're looking for quality protein sources with a minimum of cheap starches, fillers or by-products.
 Continuing down the ingredient list, look for ingredients that resemble real food with a minimal number of unpronounceable chemicals - the same as you would for human food.